Scallops: The Ultimate Guide to Perfect Cooking

 Searing is a classic and incredibly delicious method, but it's not the only way to cook scallops.
 Let's explore some other options.

-Grilled Scallops: Summertime Bliss
+grilled scallops: Summertime Bliss

 Grilled scallops are a perfect summer dish.
 Preheat your grill to medium-high heat, lightly oil the grates, and then place the scallops on the grill.
 Cook for 2-3 minutes per side, or until they're cooked through and have those lovely grill marks.
 I love to add a squeeze of lemon juice and some fresh herbs like rosemary or thyme to the grill before cooking the scallops for extra flavour.